Moeed1mdnzh/TF-Tutorials/README.md

 # TensorFlow Tutorial
-A complete TensorFlow cheat sheet following the chapters 12 and 13 from the [Hands-on Machine Learning With scikit-learn, Keras & TensorFlow](https://github.com/ageron/handson-ml2) book.
+A complete TensorFlow cheat sheet following the chapters 12 and 13 from the [Hands-on Machine Learning With Scikit-learn, Keras & TensorFlow](https://github.com/ageron/handson-ml2) book.
 ## Note
 Every code has been already ran in a jupyter notebook.If you don't want to use your own machine, you can use google colab.
 # Who is this tutorial for?